Choosing the Right Type of Paint

 Characteristics of Latex Paints

 Water-based latex paints have always been popular with do-it-yourselfers and professional painters because of their easy cleanup with plain soap and water.
 But today’s quality latex paints offer significant performance advantages as well.

 Compared to oil-based paints, top quality exterior latex paints have greater durability in the form of better color retention and chalk resistance, so they continue to look good for years.
-Since they do not tend to get brittle as oil-based paints do, they have better resistance to cracking.
+Since they do not get brittle like oil-based paints, they have better resistance to cracking.
 Latex paints also dry much faster than oil-based paints (typically in one to six hours), which allows you to quickly apply a second coat.

-Quality latex paints that have "100% acrylic" binders are especially durable and highly flexible.
-They tend to adhere extremely well to a variety of exterior surfaces, which means they have greater resistance to troublesome paint failures like blistering, flaking and peeling, compared with other latex paints.
+Quality latex paints that have “100% acrylic” binders are especially durable and highly flexible.
+They tend to adhere extremely well to a variety of exterior surfaces, which means they have greater resistance to troublesome paint failures like blistering, flaking and peeling.

 Characteristics of Oil-Based Paints

-Top quality oil-based paints have excellent adhesion characteristics, which means they get a tight grip on the surface being painted.
-And good adhesion is essential for a durable paint job.
-However, oil-based coatings do tend to oxidize and get brittle over time, which can lead to cracking problems in exterior applications, and yellowing and chipping problems in interior applications.
+Top quality oil-based paints have excellent adhesion characteristics, which means they have a tight grip on the surface being painted.
+Good adhesion is essential for a durable paint job, but oil-based coatings may oxidize and get brittle over time, which can lead to cracking problems in exterior applications, and yellowing and chipping problems in interior applications.

-If you decide to use oil-based coatings, be aware that they are more difficult to apply and clean up after than latex paints.
-They also take longer to dry - sometimes, 24 hours or more - so you cannot apply a second coat as quickly as you can with latex paint.
+If you use oil-based coatings, be aware that they are more difficult to apply and clean up than latex paints.
+They also take longer to dry, sometimes 24 hours or more, so you can’t apply a second coat as quickly as you can with latex paint.

 Performance Comparison Chart for Top Quality Paints

 |Durability||Excellent adhesion; better adhesion than latex on heavily chalked surfaces||Excellent adhesion to most substrates; better elasticity than oil.|